What to expect at the Center?

 - Tulsa Police Department’s Child Crisis Unit

-- District Attorney’s Office – including representatives from the District Attorney’s Juvenile and Criminal Divisions
+- Representatives from the District Attorney’s Juvenile and Criminal Divisions

 The Center’s efficient design positions all the investigative agencies’ offices around the children’s waiting area.
 This arrangement results in better communication among team members and helps keep the child everyone’s central concern.

-Medical services are provided in two medical evaluation rooms, one of which is specially equipped for younger children with an “elephant” exam table and colorful wall hangings.
+Medical services are provided in two medical evaluation rooms, one of which is specially equipped for younger children with an elephant-shaped exam table and colorful wall hangings.

-Forensic interviews are conducted in two interview rooms with adjoining observation rooms, one-way mirrors, videotaping equipment and wiring to view interviews in the Center’s large conference room.
+Forensic interviews are conducted in two interview rooms with adjoining observation rooms, one-way mirrors and state of the art audio and video recording equipment.

 Mental health services are provided in an office located down the hall and away from the busy medical exam and interview rooms.
-A full collection of helpful information and resource pamphlets are located right outside of the mental health specialist’s office.
+A full collection of helpful information and resource pamphlets are located right outside of the offices of the mental health team.